mobfox/MobFox-Android-SDK/README.md

 Banner.setGetLocation(true);
 ```
 ## Alternative Location
-If your app already has access to location data you set it manually in the ad:
+If your app already has access to location data you can set it manually in the ad:
 ```java
 banner.setLocation(location);
 ```